Skip to main content

 NameRequiredDescriptionDefault

-max_iterationsNoMax tasks before stopping (default 50).
+max_iterationsNoMax tasks before stopping.
+Default 50.

-auto_consensusNoIf True, suggest consensus when ledger is empty.
+auto_consensusNoIf True, suggest consensus when ledger empty.

-require_approval_forNoComma-separated list of action types requiring human approval.
+require_approval_forNoComma-separated action types requiring human approval.

 Output Schema